tagdots-dev/workflow-test/README.md

 ## ⚠️ Summary of GitHub rate limit for standard repository
 ```
-* 1,000 requests per hour per repository
+* 1,000 requests per hour per repository.
-* No more than 100 concurrent requests are allowed
+* No more than 100 concurrent requests are allowed.
-* No more than 900 points per minute are allowed for REST API endpoints
+* No more than 900 points per minute are allowed for REST API endpoints.
-* No more than 90 seconds of CPU time per 60 seconds of real time is allowed
+* No more than 90 seconds of CPU time per 60 seconds of real time is allowed.
 * Make too many requests that consume excessive compute resources in a short period of time.
 ```